A college approved grading scale will be followed by all instructors.

 - All class grades are to be recorded in a grade book and submitted electronically at the end of each semester for review and filing.

-- A student who is dismissed from class because of excessive absences or as a result of disciplinary action will receive a grade of AF@ regardless of the grade average on the date of dismissal.
+- A student who is dismissed from class because of excessive absences or as a result of disciplinary action will receive a grade of W regardless of the grade average on the date of dismissal.

 - Each instructor must include specific grading information in the course syllabus as to how the final grade for the students will be determined and this information will be distributed to students at the beginning of the course.